 # Apply the configuration

-Inputs are parameterized using variable blocks within the module.
+You parameterize inputs with variable blocks inside the module.
 Instead of hardcoding values like region, instance types, or CIDR blocks, define them as variables.
-When calling the module, you provide values for these variables, making the module flexible across different scenarios.
+When you call the module, you pass values for those variables, which is what makes one module work across different scenarios.

 Best practices for inputs:

-Outputs are defined using output blocks within the module.
-They expose specific values about the created resources.
-These outputs can be used by the calling (parent) module, other modules, or external systems for further configuration or information.
+instance_count, disk_size_gb)string, number, bool, list(string), map(object(...)))sensitive = trueYou define outputs with output blocks inside the module.
+They expose specific values about the resources you created.
+The calling (parent) module, other modules, or external systems can then read those outputs for further configuration or information.

 Best practices for outputs: